-Our Favorite Car Steering Wheel Locks in 2022 - Top Reviews by Autoblog Commerce
+Favorite car steering wheel locks of 2022

 - More a deterrent than an antitheft device

-Turnart Steering Wheel Lock: another option
+Turnart Steering Wheel Lock: Another option

 This Turnart Steering Wheel Lock is available in several colors, with a padded handle to reduce potential damage to the steering wheel.
 There’s a glass breaker included at the end of the handle (which can be useful in emergencies), and a protective cap so you don’t accidentally break your window when locking your wheel.
 This lock is adjustable and will fit wheels of various sizes.
 It can easily be locked and unlocked in a matter of seconds and comes with three keys.
 Each set of keys is unique, so another Turnart customer will not be able to open your steering wheel lock.
 This product also comes with a 12-month warranty, which you hopefully won’t need to use but is good to have just in case.